ABI-Software/MAPcore-Documentation/source/DataViewer.rst

 Interactive Graphics Controls
 *****************************

-You can refine the view by draging over a region of interest.
+You can refine the view by dragging over a region of interest.

 .. figure:: _images/plot_refine.jpg
    :figwidth: 95%